khushi2762/Microsoft_Engage_22_Data_Analysis/README.md

 To open directly to the web: link: https://app.powerbi.com/groups/me/reports/12b79748-271d-437c-9dd3-2d9feb53a57c/ReportSection

 ## 📌Future Scope:
-To make more reports using Power BI shwocasing more comaprisons.
+To make more reports using Power BI showcasing more comaprisons.

 ## 📌Screenshots